sandy-khalil/VoxelMed/README.md

-# MedView3D: Multi-Planar Medical Image Viewer & AI Exploration Platform
+# VoxelMed: Multi-Planar Medical Image Viewer & AI Exploration Platform

 Developed as part of the **"AI for Real-World Response" Hackathon (Track 1 - Medical Sector)** by Anas, Zyad, Hassan, and Nada.